Jack of Few Trades, Mistress of One

 I’ll talk more in depth about my journey to publication and my writing process in future posts.
 But for today I’ll just say that I’m grateful to be a jack of few trades, mistress of one.

-3 thoughts on “Jack of Few Trades, Mistress of One
+3 responses to “Jack of Few Trades, Mistress of One”

 1. Hi Rebecca!
 I have enjoyed reading your post – even read it twice!
 Especially your last words are striking!
 I am still smiling while writing these lines.
 What a lovely, and at the same time striking closing sentence it is – “jack of few trades, mistress of one”!
 I truly like it.
 I, too, am unemployed in the above context, but I don’t write, just translate.
 Maybe, who knows, one day, I would introduce you to 77 million people by translating your novel to my mother language. 🙂